 Ahab and Jezebel were not leading God’s people down the path to spiritual success.
 They had totally given themselves over to the worship of false gods and idols, chief of these being the god Baal.
 Furthermore, Jezebel had killed most of the prophets of the Lord and had installed 450 prophets of Baal in their place.
-She was systematically leading the whole nation away from God, making Him quite angry in the process.
-He sent Elijah the prophet to get the people’s attention and to help turn their hearts back to Him.
+She was systematically leading the whole nation away from God, and making Him quite angry in the process.
+He sent Elijah the prophet to get the people’s attention and to turn their hearts back to Him.

 17 Elijah was a man with a nature like ours, and he prayed earnestly that it would not rain; and it did not rain on the land for three years and six months.
 18 And he prayed again, and the heaven gave rain, and the earth produced its fruit.
-James 5:17 NKJV
+James 5:17 (NKJV)

 5 Behold, I will send you Elijah the prophet before the coming of the great and dreadful day of the Lord.
 6 And he will turn the hearts of the fathers to the children, and the hearts of the children to their fathers, lest I come and strike the earth with a curse.”
-Malachi 4:4-6 NKJV
+Malachi 4:4-6 (NKJV)

-Many interpret this to mean that Elijah will return to prepare the way for the coming installation of the Messiah.
+Many interpret this scripture to mean that Elijah will return to prepare the way for the coming installation of the Messiah.
 For many centuries, the Jewish people have celebrated Elijah’s return as part of the Passover Seder, leaving a symbolic glass of wine poured and waiting for his arrival to usher in the long-awaited Messianic kingdom.

 Long after Malachi’s writings, Elijah would miraculously re-appear on the Mount of Transfiguration with Jesus and Moses as they spoke of Jesus’ imminent suffering and crucifixion.
 Here Jesus revealed His divine and radiant glory to them and to three of His disciples to witness.

 1 Now after six days Jesus took Peter, James, and John his brother, led them up on a high mountain by themselves; 2 and He was transfigured before them.
 His face shone like the sun, and His clothes became as white as the light.
 3 And behold, Moses and Elijah appeared to them, talking with Him.
-Matthew 17:1-3 NKJV
+Matthew 17:1-3 (NKJV)

 10 And His disciples asked Him, saying, “Why then do the scribes say that Elijah must come first?”

 11 Jesus answered and said to them, “Indeed, Elijah is coming first and will restore all things.
 12 But I say to you that Elijah has come already, and they did not know him but did to him whatever they wished.
 Likewise the Son of Man is also about to suffer at their hands.”
 13 Then the disciples understood that He spoke to them of John the Baptist.
-Matthew 17:10-13 NKJV
+Matthew 17:10-13 (NKJV)

-Jesus came the first time as a sacrifice for the sins of all imperfect humans who seek His redemption and forgiveness.
-He will return a second time to rule and reign over all the earth from David’s throne in Jerusalem.
+Jesus came the first time as a sacrifice for the sins of all imperfect humans who would seek His redemption and forgiveness.
+He will return the second time to rule and reign over all the earth from David’s throne in Jerusalem.
 The prophet Elijah will undoubtedly be a part of that final restoration.